A small amount of sugar goes a long way in this nut-free and gluten-free hedgehog slice

 Well, it’s almost Easter and school holidays and it’s that time of term when we’re all utterly exhausted.
-I get pretty busy in the lead-up to Easter because I have a musical directorship which demands quite a lot of Easter music.
+I get pretty busy in the lead-up because I have a musical directorship which demands quite a lot of Easter music.
 That’s fine by me, because I love Easter music almost as much as I love Christmas music.

 Anyway, while other food bloggers have been creating their own Easter recipes, I …. well, I haven’t.
 Two reasons – the music situation has meant there’s little time for other things, and also because I’m no good at bread recipes.
 So no gluten-free hot cross bun delights from me, I’m afraid.